-You don't pay tax on dividends that fall within your Personal Allowance, which is £12,570 in 2023/24.
-You also do not pay tax on dividends from shares that are held in an ISA.
+You don't pay tax on dividends that fall within your Personal Allowance, which is £12,570 in 2024/25.
+You also do not pay tax on dividends from shares that are held in an ISA, but you may pay unrecoverable tax on income from stocks and shares received by the ISA managers.

-The Dividend Allowance could increase how much you can receive through dividends before tax is due by £1,000 in the current tax year.
+The Dividend Allowance could increase how much you can receive through dividends before tax is due by £500 in the current tax year.

 The amount of tax you pay on dividends that exceed this threshold will depend on which Income Tax band(s) the dividends fall within once your other income is considered.
-For 2023/24, the tax rates on dividends are:
+For 2024/25, the tax rates on dividends are:

-Basic-rate: 8.75%
+• Basic rate: 8.75%

-• Higher-rate: 33.75%
+• Higher rate: 33.75%

-• Additional-rate: 39.35%.
+• Additional rate: 39.35%.